ashwini-kr-sharma/chipatac2020/01_ReadQC.md

 ## Analyzing the output

-Now you can use Cyberduck to open the genrated html files -
+Now you can use Cyberduck to open the generated html files -

 - Can you identify the Phred encoding ?
 - How does the base quality look like ?